I’m the Event Manager for the International Forum and am responsible for the logistics, management and delivery of the event.

-I’m Kyle Rolph and I am the conference producer for the International Forum in Copenhagen.
+I’m Kyle Rolph and I am the conference producer for the International Forum in Europe.
 My role is to work closely with our audience, speakers, International and Host Country Programme Advisory committees to create an exciting and relevant programme for the event.
 I joined the BMJ in 2012, and this will be my 6th International Forum.

 Head of Events